-Distinction will be documented through teaching evaluations, peer evaluations and through the elements of the Educational Portfolio.
-In addition, the internal and external letters of evaluation, the Chair's assessment through annual evaluations and the Chair's promotion letter will provide evidence of distinction.
+Scholarship in the field must be demonstrated through information included in the 3rd element of the educational portfolio, Educational Scholarship.
+In addition, the Chair's assessment through annual evaluations and Chair's promotion letter must confirm excellence in the context of the Departmental expectations.
 When possible, peer evaluations should be completed on each faculty member by a minimum of two evaluators every three years.
-For faculty candidates who have not had many years to compile a full portfolio, a minimum of 2 peer evaluations should be included in item #10B of the promotion packet.
+For faculty candidates who have not had many years to compile a full portfolio, a minimum of 2 peer evaluations should be included in the Educational Portfolio.
 When the faculty member is involved in the training of residents or fellows, the program director shall also provide a report of teaching effectiveness to include in the Educational Portfolio.
 If the faculty member is a member of the Graduate Faculty, documentation of participation in theses and dissertations must be included (item #12 in the promotion packet).
 Other forms of academic advisement should be included in the Educational Portfolio.